 His past credits include the 2002 Emmy-award winning documentary No Place to Live, that, in part, tells the 1959 internationally-heralded story of how a white suburban residents of Deerfield Illinois blocked upwardly-mobile black families from purchasing homes in their community.
 The following year Orenstein produced a short documentary about the harrowing story of black families seeking to integrate a white public housing development, Trumbull Park, in the early 1950’s.

-Also Aurie Pennick, former Executive Director of the Leadership Council for Metropolitan Open Communities and the Field Foundation of Chicago, is a special consultant to Shame of Chicago and Ernest Sanders, veteran community activist and Director of Chicago's COMEUNITY Based Solutions, is field producer.
+Additionally, Aurie Pennick, former President of the Leadership Council for Metropolitan Open Communities and retired Executive Director of the Field Foundation of Chicago, is a special consultant to Shame of Chicago.

 Professor of African American Studies and History at Northwestern University, and author of To Stand and Fight: The Struggle for Civil Rights in Post War New York City and The Black Revolution on Campus.